transprogrammer/blahaj/docs/content_policy.md

 **Illicit Content**: We expressly prohibit any content that violates Discord's Terms of Service Agreement.
 This includes, but is not limited to, malicious software, pirated media, and exploitative or abusive imagery.

+**Discrimination Policy**: We strictly prohibit discriminatory content based on gender, gender identity, sex, sexual orientation, race, ethnicity, disability, or any protected categories.
+This includes jokes or slurs, even if meant as "harmless" or "for fun."

+**Exceptions**: Respectful, constructive discussions on these topics are allowed.
+Reclaimed slurs may be used in specific circumstances, such as self-identification.
+Enforcement and interpretation are at the discretion of moderation staff, who may take disciplinary action for misuse.

 **Moderation**